hieuvp/learning-kubernetes/08-rbac-authorization/README.md

 ########################################################################
 # Administrator
 # 1. Create a certificate from the CSR using the Certificate Authority
+# 3. Sign your CSR with minikube CA
 ########################################################################

 # Certificate Authority (CA)
-# Public Certificate
+# CA Public Certificate
 cp ~/.minikube/ca.crt ${CERTIFICATE_DIR}/
-# Private Key
+# CA Private Key
 cp ~/.minikube/ca.key ${CERTIFICATE_DIR}/
 # Every SSL certificate signed with this CA will be accepted by the Kubernetes API